First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Solutions in

 Many of these trends will continue to become more pronounced as $l$ is further increased.
-The next plot shows the radial function $R(r)$ for varying ratios of $Q/M$ when we have $l = 4$.
-On comparison with the plot for $l=2$ we see that the function $R(r)$ again exhibits increasingly oscillatory behavior, which is typical for the radial components of solutions whose angular parts are spherical harmonics or similar functions.
+Figure~\ref{fig:plot_l4} shows the radial function $R(r)$ for varying ratios of $Q/M$ when $l = 4$.
+Uponn comparison with the plot for $l=2$, we see that the function $R(r)$ again exhibits increasingly oscillatory behavior, which is typical for the radial components of solutions whose angular parts are spherical harmonics or similar functions.
 By $l=4$, the amplitude suppression with increasing $Q/M$ has largely disappeared; the three profiles are all similar in amplitude.
 However, the increasing symmetry is still present, although already by $Q/M=0.5$, the curve is extremely symmetric, and for the extremal case, it is difficult to see any asymmetry at all.

-Continuing to increase the angular parameter, the next plots are for $l=8$.
-The three curves are starting to look qualitatively very similar, although the extremal case still does show the highest level of symmetry.
+Continuing to increase the angular parameter, Figure~\ref{fig:plot_l8} shows the radial function for $l=8$.
+The three curves are starting to look qualitatively very similar, although the extremal case still does show the greatest degree of symmetry.
 The previous trend relating the amplitude to $Q/M$ has completely disappeared.
 In fact, now the greatest amplitude for the function is obtained when we are in the intermediate RN regime with $Q/M=0.5$.

 As $l$ has increased, we have seen an expected increase in the number of radial nodes in $R(r)$.
-Now we shall delve into what happens when $l$ is taken to be very large.
+Now we shall delve into what happens when $l$ is taken to be quite large.
 In this regime, the angular quantum number $l$ comes to determine almost completely the complexity and structure of the solutions.
-For very high $l$ the solutions to the Schr\"{o}dinger-like ODE become dominated by the centrifugal potential term, which scales as $\l(l+1)/r^{2}$.
+For very high $l$ the solutions to the Schr\"{o}dinger-like ODE become dominated by the centrifugal potential term, which scales as $l(l+1)/r^{2}$.
 This centrifugal term becomes extremely large for high $l$, effectively overshadowing other terms in the equation (such as those depending on $Q/M$).
 As a result, the solutions for different $Q/M$ values start to look very similar, because $l$ is becoming the only relevant parameter.
-The following plot shows the solution for $l = 16$.
+Figure~\ref{fig:plot_l16} shows the solution for $l = 16$.

 As expected, we see that for high $l$, the solutions tend to oscillate rapidly in $r$, due to the strong influence of the centrifugal potential.
 The oscillations are so rapid and pronounced that the differences caused by varying $Q/M$ become negligible in comparison; the solutions for $Q/M=0.01$, $Q/M=0.5$, and $Q/M=0.99$ appear almost identical.
 In physical systems, high $l$ values correspond to states with very high angular momentum.
 In such states, the particle (or wave) is pushed far away from the center due to the centrifugal force, and the small-$r$ behavior of $f(r)$ (which has a $Q^{2}/r^{2}$ divergence) or the detailed form of the the central potential in the Schr\"{o}dinger-like equation (which depends on $Q/M$) become far less significant.
 The convergence of solutions for different parameter values to a similar pattern when $l$ is large is a common phenomenon in quantum mechanics and wave dynamics, where high angular momentum states are less sensitive to the details of the central potential near $r=0$.